 Do your eyes glaze over when the cocktail party discussion turns to costs of goods sold and accounts receivable?
 Join the club.
 You'll be glad to know that financial statement analysis doesn't usually warrant the "framework" label.

-However, a very basic understanding of how balance sheets and income statements work and what messages they can communicate can be a quite important part of your consulting case interview.
-WetFeet strongly recommends a quick review; our crash course is presented below.
+However, a very basic understanding of how balance sheets, income statements, and cash flow statements work and what messages they can communicate can be a quite important part of your consulting case interview.
+WetFeet strongly recommends a quick review; our crash course begins below.
 Financial statements, like frameworks, are roadmaps.
-If you can navigate the income statement and balance sheet, you'll be able to cut through the fluff and identify the core issues of many case questions.
+If you can navigate the income statement, balance sheet, and cash flow statement, you'll be able to cut through the fluff and identify the core issues of many case questions.
 In particular, financial statement analysis will be helpful if you find yourself facing a question about product profitability.
-For example, if you were asked why a steel company was unable to offer a competitive price for its galvanized products, you could structure an answer around an analysis of the various components of product cost: direct materials, direct labor, and overhead.
-You would probably also want to take your analysis a step further by looking at how overhead was being allocated or how sales were being handled.
+For example, if you were asked why a steel company was unable to offer a competitive price for its galvanized products, you could struc-

-Basics of the Income Statement

-Gross Revenues (= units x price)
+Gross Revenues (= units X price)

 subtract Returns and Allowances

 equals Net Sales

-subtract Cost of Goods Sold, comprised of the following four items:
+subtract Cost of Goods Sold, comprising the following four items:

 Direct Labor

 Direct Materials Costs

 Overhead (watch out for allocation!)

 Delivery Costs

 equals Gross Margin

 subtract Selling, General, and Administrative Expenses

 subtract Depreciation

 equals Operating Profit

 subtract Interest Expense

 equals Profit Before Taxes